 About the series

 CSU Monterey Bay plays an important role in regional, cultural and economic development.
 The President’s Speaker Series advances that effort.
-Built around the theme of “Flourish Monterey County,” the 2014 series brought speakers to campus to address issues of concern to the community we serve.
+Built around the theme of “Flourish Monterey Bay,” the spring 2014 series focused on economic development strategies to improve the lives of all who live in the region.